marcocofano/excalidraw.nvim/README.md

 The sub_keymaps are used whenever the corresonding command opens a picker.
 They can be set calling the setup function with the configuration

 ## Dependencies

-The only dependencies are Telescope and Plenary.
+The only dependency is Telescope.

 ## Wishlist